Farhan-Faisal/STM_N-Back_Training_Aphasia/README.md

 - Uses SOS to make 18 lists of 10 words each
 - Lists matched on ZipfValue and syllables
     - Used soft constraints for this
-    - Used hard constrains to floor syllable count and frequency
+    - Used hard constraints to floor syllable count and frequency
 - Lists can be found in the folder "wordLists"

 **______________________________________________________________**
-#### 3.a) wuggy/postSOS.ipynb
+#### 3. a) wuggy/postSOS.ipynb
 - Generates nonword lists for every wordList
 - nonWordLists outputted to folder nonWordList
 - Prints filenames of files which contain words that could not be converted to a nonWord automatically
     - Need to generate those pseudowords manually

 **______________________________________________________________**
-#### 3.b) Wuggy || Generate nonWords manually
+#### 3. b) Wuggy || Generate nonWords manually

 - Download from http://crr.ugent.be/programs-data/wuggy
 - Settings used:
-    - Orthographic english
+    - Orthographic English
     - Match syllable length
     - Match word length
     - Match transition frequency
     - Match 2 out of 3 segments
-- Manually pass the words that could not be found in lexicon through wuggy
+- Manually pass the words that could not be found in the lexicon through Wuggy